Yogho358/ot-harjoitustyo/dokumentaatio/manual.md

 ## Set up

 First of all, run command "poetry install" to finish installation, and run command "poetry run invoke build" to set up databases.
+Database name can be manually changed in the .env file.

 ## Start
 Start the program with the command "poetry run invoke start"